 We know how excited many Memphians are excited about this project, and how they have patiently waited for its arrival.
 We’ve got you covered with ways to stay informed about construction progress and get your Hampline fix as the grand opening comes more into view:

-- Webpage: Updates should be posted here at a minimum of every two weeks or so.
+- Webpage: Updates should be posted here every few weeks or so.

 - Social media: Follow progress on Twitter and Facebook with @BikePedMemphis